MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-to-remove-and-reapply-item-entries.md

 6. Choose the **Remove Application** action.
 This removes the item application entry that links the two item ledger entries and moves it to the **View Applied Entries – Unapplied Entries** page.
 7. Close the **View Applied Entries – Applied Entries** page.

  The **Remaining Quantity** field of the two item ledger entries are increased by the quantity that has been unapplied.
-The removed item ledger entry is now available for reapplication in the **View Applied Entries – Unapplied Entries** page.
+The removed item ledger entry is now available for reapplication on the **View Applied Entries – Unapplied Entries** page.

 > [!IMPORTANT]
 >  You should not leave application entries unapplied for longer periods of time because other users cannot process the affected items until you reapply the application entries or close the **Application Worksheet** page.
 The following error message is displayed if you try to perform actions that involve a manually unapplied application entry: